 Here's the additions to ReadEvalPrint()

-which bind our new macro feature and eval in the
+which bind our new macro feature and eval

 initial environment.

-The quote binding was already there, and as shown
+binding was already there, and as shown

-above, unquote is only a keyword and does not need
+is only a keyword and does not need

 a binding: